zcowens2/CreateWebPagePart1/readMe.md

 # Website Development Project
 ## Part one - create your home page.
 Ceate a home page that includes info about you and contains links to various projects.
 Your page should include:
-- Title: This will be what id on the browser tab
+- Title: This will be what is written on the browser tab
 - Header 1: The title of the page that shows up ON the page
 - Header 2: The first paragraph title
 - Paragraph(s): The first content (this should be a bit about yourself).
 Use page breaks where desired.